 Governors State University believes education should be accessible to everyone.
 If you have a temporary health issue or a permanent disability, please contact Access Services for Students with Disabilities at 708.235.3968.

-If you have additional questions, please contact the Office of Admission and Student Recruitment at 708.534.4490.
+If you have additional questions, please contact your academic advisor or the Undergraduate Academic Advising Center at email@example.com.